shnewto/fools-march/fire_bend/townfolk.md

 - Running from a secret crime, Osborn keeps her secret
 - Fiercely protective of the townsfolk

-## Orel, town slacker
+## Orel Helder, town slacker
-- Half-elf, clumsily clipped / chopped short brown hair, one yellow, one green eye
+- Half-elf, clumsily chopped short brown hair, one yellow, one green eye
 - 19 yrs old
 - Non-gendered
 - Usually drunk
 - Sometimes gets sexy with Aust of the general store / Osborn the school teacher / Loril the gnome

-## Loril, the town's other slacker
+## Loril Daergel, the town's other slacker
 - Gnome
 - 40 years old
 - Non-gendered